fgilde/MudBlazor.Extensions/MudBlazor.Extensions.CodeGator.Adapter/README.md

 ## Benefits
 - Maintain all CodeGator attributes in your model properties.
 - Harness the power and flexibility of [MudExObjectEdit](https://github.com/fgilde/MudBlazor.Extensions/blob/main/MudBlazor.Extensions/Docs/ObjectEdit.md) for form rendering.
+- You can use all CG Attributes not only the MudBlazor onces

 ## Prerequisites
 Ensure you have [MudBlazor.Extensions](https://github.com/fgilde/MudBlazor.Extensions) installed in your project.